Subodh-Chandra-Shil/Programming-Languages/README.md

 <details>
 <summary>Answer</summary>

-> A lexical or static scope in JavaScript means that a variable, function or any other resource defined inside a nested function can resources of outer functions.
+> A lexical or static scope in JavaScript means that a variable, function or any other resource defined inside a nested function can access resources of outer functions.
 But the opposite is not true.

 > Inner scope has the access to outer scope resources.